tyfeld/MMaDA-Parallel/README.md

 pip install -r requirements.txt
 ```

-We provide two variants of MMaDA-Parallel: MMaDA-Parallel-A and MMaDA-Parallel-M. These two variants are with different tokenizers, Amused-VQ and Magvitv,2 respectively.
-MMaDA-Parallel-A is trained with Amused-VQ, from Lumina-DiMOO, and MMaDA-Parallel-M is trained with Magvitv2, from MMaDA-8B.
+We provide two varients of MMaDA-Parallel with different tokenizers.
+MMaDA-Parallel-A is trained with tokenizer Amused-VQ, and MMaDA-Parallel-M is trained with tokenizer Magvitv2.

 ### 2. Experiencing Parallel Gen with MMaDA-Parallel-A
 You can directly use the local gradio app to experience the parallel generation with MMaDA-Parallel-A: